kkempfert/my-website/content/home/projects.md

   description = """

   * Began the project by participating in the 10-week Parallel Computing Summer School and returned the next summer in the Information Systems & Modeling (A-1) research group
-  * Forecasted dengue fever with high accuracy and confidence for all 27 states of Brazil using time series variables from diverse data streams (doctors' offices, weather stations, satellites, and Google Health Trends)
+  * Forecasted dengue fever with high accuracy and confidence for all 27 states of Brazil using time series variables from heterogeneous data streams (doctors' offices, weather stations, satellites, and Google Health Trends)
   * Systematically compared predictive performance among variants of SARIMA, vector autoregression, seasonal trend decomposition, and ensembles combining these methods; reached Pearson correlation coefficients (between observed and fitted values) of up to 96.44% for 2-week-ahead forecasting

   """